By Linda Pashaj

 A hospitality marketing solution helps hotels build awareness and drive sales on multiple online marketing channels, including the website, search engines, metasearch channels, and third-party listings.
-Hotels can more effectively position, promote, and distribute room inventory by tapping into advanced tools and leaning on the experience of marketing experts.
+Hotels can more effectively position, promote, and distribute different room inventories by tapping into advanced tools and leaning on the experience of marketing experts.

 Guest engagement software

 Providing support to the sales and customer service functions, guest engagement software helps hotels keep in touch with guests at every stage of the customer journey, whether by live chat, SMS, WhatsApp, or email.
 It also centralizes all communications in one unified inbox.
-This helps hotels convert more bookings as well as promote secondary hotel inventory like food & beverage, spa treatments, activities, and upsells.
+This helps hotels convert more bookings and promote secondary hotel inventory like food & beverage, spa treatments, activities, and upsells.

 Revenue management system

 A revenue management system (RMS), or yield management solution, helps hotels manage room pricing and inventory to drive higher occupancy, average rate, and RevPAR (revenue per occupied room).
 An RMS automates data collection and reporting and features built-in pricing tools to help properties maintain a dynamic pricing strategy and ensure rates are always positioned to optimize sales.

 More than inventory software: the modern hospitality platform